 - Changing majors at SDSU

 - Identifying equivalent courses at other universities

-After meeting with their advisor, students in the nursing major will be registered for all nursing curriculum courses through the College of Nursing.
+After meeting with their adviser, students in the nursing major will be registered for all nursing curriculum courses through the College of Nursing.
 However, students must work with their advisor before registering for other necessary general education courses or minor courses.
-Students are expected to meet with their advisor at least once a semester.
+Students are expected to meet with their adviser at least once a semester.